tilmanrassy/easytest/README.md

 A test is represented by one of the macros TEST, TEST_EXCEPTION, and TEST_NO_EXCEPTION.

 TEST accepts a C++ expression as argument.
 The expression must evaluate to a boolean.
-The test is considered successful if, an only if, the evaluation yields true.
+The test is considered successful if, and only if, the evaluation yields true.

 TEST_EXCEPTION accepts two arguments, a C++ expression and a string.
-The test is considered successful if, an only if, the expression throws an exception, and the exception's explanatory string as obtained by `what()` equals the string passed as the second argument.
+The test is considered successful if, and only if, the expression throws an exception, and the exception's explanatory string as obtained by `what()` equals the string passed as the second argument.

 TEST_NO_EXCEPTION accepts a C++ expression as argument.
-The test is considered successful if, an only if, the expression throws no exception.
+The test is considered successful if, and only if, the expression throws no exception.

 One ore more tests form a test suite.
 A test suite is represented by a C++ source file containing one ore more of the macros described above.
 The file must also contain the Macros TEST_SUITE_INIT, TEST_SUITE_START and TEST_SUITE_END to work properly.